Sidelobe/HyperBuffer/README.md

 1. `HyperBufferPreAlloc`: wraps around already-allocated multi-dimensional data and pointers.
 No dynamic memory allocation.
 1. `HyperBufferPreAllocFlat`: uses an already-allocated memory area for the data, but manages it using its internal memory model.
 Only allocates memory for the pointers.

+>**Note**: Behaviour on copy & move: `HyperBuffer` copies/moves the data like a normal object with data ownership.
+When copying `HyperBufferPreAlloc` and `HyperBufferPreAllocFlat`, however, the data is not duplicated - the copy references the original data as well.

 ## Internal Memory Model
 In C++/C, there are two common ways of allocating a multi-dimensional data structure: